cstenkamp/MastersThesisText/pandoc_markdown_base/3_1_algorithm.md

         * Do Kappa on Binary (-> see later)
             * for them, the binary "does the word occur in the description" is the only sensible signal, no ppmi or anything! (page 2, footnote 1 of RaZb20)

+* dass das hier auf bag-of-words basiert und dass es daher wie alle bag-of-words sachen das problem hat das einunddasselbe sehr verschieden ausgedrückt werden kann, und LSA wäre einer der wege das zu beheben (another one: word embeddings)

+* that I'm using BOW and that I dislike it \cite{Le2014}: "Despite their popularity, bag-of-words features have two major weaknesses: they lose the order- ing of the words and they also ignore semantics of the words.
+For example, “powerful,” “strong” and “Paris” are equally distant" Bag-of-n-grams would alleviate this, but even though it "considers the word order in short context, it suffers from data sparsity and high dimensionality" (bag of n-grams model would create a very high-dimensional representation that tends to generalize poorly)

+* was >15 seithen theoretisch ist lieber als "Munition für Discussion" (wenn meine ergebnisse anders sind als die von dem paper kann ich halt erst dann sagen "das widerspricht demunddem hier, die proposen dass und ich kann es (nicht) confirmen".)

 <!-- ##############################################################
      ##############################################################